-Tap the lever up or down once and the turn signal (left or right) will flash three times then automatically turn off.
+Tap the lever up or down once, without moving beyond the detent, and the turn signal (right or left) will flash three times then automatically turn off.

 High Beam/Low Beam Select Switch

 Push the multifunction lever away from you to switch the headlights to high beam.
 Pull the multifunction lever toward you to switch the headlights back to low beam.